thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/README.md

 The basic structure of this repository is as follows:

  - `monty/`: Contains all the code needed to run experiments using [tbp.monty](https://github.com/thousandbrainsproject/tbp.monty), the open-source, sensorimotor learning system presented in our paper.
-This directory includes a [README]((monty/README.md)) file with for setting up a Python environment and executing the experiments.
+This directory includes a [README](monty/README.md) file with instructions for setting up a Python environment and executing the experiments.
  - `pytorch/`: Contains the vision transformer (ViT) model used in the paper and the experiments performed with it.
-Like with `monty/`, this directory contains a [README](pytorch/README.md) file with instructions for setting up an appropriate Python environment and running the ViT experiments.
+Like with `monty/`, this directory contains a [README](pytorch/README.md) file with instructions for setting up an appropriate Python environment and running the ViT-based experiments.
  - `scripts/`: Contains analysis and plotting scripts used to generate figures.

 ## Filesystem Setup